 In the craft brewing process, once the barley has been boiled to release sugar, the grains are considered ‘spent’ and traditionally provided as animal feed or disposed – 185 million KGs of brewery grains are disposed in Ontario every year.

 Instead, if we took those spent grains and made food with it, we could feed every Ontarian 2 loaves of bread every week!

 These brewery grains have twice the amount of fibre and protein compared to wheat (it’s the reason it’s used as animal feed) – Fibre is ideal for reducing cholesterol and is one of the whole grains listed on the Canadian food guide.

 Target audience: Good Food That Reduces Climate Change

 We’ve tapped into a customer base that is looking for solutions that reduces significant waste and optimizes resources in a world facing the climate crisis.

 We believe that when local businesses collaborate, we all win:

-End consumer can now vote with their wallet for the change they want to see in the world.
+Vote with your wallet for the change you want to see in the world.